merivale/victor/docs/plain.md

 I hope these conventions are all intuitive and easy to understand.
 The point of adopting them is to make the examples that follow easier on all of us.

-Objects occur in two places in the nucleus: as the *main* object which satisfies the condition, or as a *balancing* object inside the condition itself.
+Objects can occur in two places in the nucleus: as the *main* object which satisfies the condition, or as a *balancing* object inside the condition itself.
 The main object is encoded in the first direct form of the pronoun (`"I"`, `"you"`, `"they"`, etc.).
 Balancing objects are normally encoded in the second direct form (`"me"`, `"you"`, `"them"`, etc.).

 A balance consists of a *weight*, optionally preceded by a *relator*: